inasafe/inasafe-doc/docs/source/training/socialisation/overview.rst

 rigorous way to combine the data from scientists, local governments and communities to provide insights into the likely impacts of future disaster events.
-The software is focused on examining, in detail, the impacts by a single hazard would have on specific sectors.
+The software is focused on examining, in detail, the impacts that a single hazard would have on specific sectors.
-For example location of primary schools and estimated number of students affected by a possible tsunami in Maumere (when it happened during the school hours).
+For example, |project_name| can help users examine the location of primary schools and estimated number of students who would be affected by a possible tsunami in Maumere, Indonesia (when it happened during school hours).
 |project_name| has been developed as a QGIS plugin to enable end users to not
-only complete an |project_name| analysis, but to also analysis the result using the suite of QGIS tools that are available.
+only complete a disaster impact analysis, but to also conduct further geographic analysis using the suite of QGIS tools that are available.
-The software has been designed as a simple user interface in a hope that disaster managers and end users can easily use |project_name| for creating impact maps to inform contingency planning.
+The software has been designed as a simple user interface in the hope that disaster managers and other end users can easily create impact maps to inform contingency planning.

 |project_name| was preliminarily launched by Dr. Agus Wibowo, Head of the Data
 Center at the Indonesia’s Disaster Management Agency (|BNPB|),